MythicaAI/jungle-ams/README.md

-# Jungle AMS
+# Jungle - Asset Management System

 ![Jungle Screenshot](docs/index-screenshot.png)

 An asset management and automation framework system including API, front-end components and backend automations.

-This repo contains the Jungle Asset Management System
+The asset management system is a headless CMS system with a job execution API capable of modeling multi-file game asset data.

+Basic front ends for graph editing and user asset management are included.

+* **ams/**
-ams/             Asset management system backend API automations/     Backend automations sites/           Front end sites
+  * Asset management system backend API
+* **automations/**
+  * Backend automations for automating Houdini, Blender and AI workloads behind the AMS APIs
+* **apps/**
+  * Front end applications built on the API

-## Running
+## Running Locally

+Backend components are based on Python and front end components are based on React+Vite.

+Developer actions are implemented with `invoke` in tasks.py

+### Python setup
-Ensure you have [Python3](https://python.org) installed Install poetry for Python globally:
+1. Ensure you have [Python3](https://python.org) and Node installed.
+1. Local build dependencies are in `local_requirements.tat`
-`pip install poetry`
+1. Run `pip install -r local_requirements.txt`

-Setup python `virtual environment` and `invoke`
+### Environment Variables
 NB: `/.env.local` supports setting required `env` vars for the infrastructure that are loaded by the next step.
 The required vars are defined in `/.env`

+### Create the base virtual environment

 ```bash
 . ./env.sh